Juice Wrld Cause Of Death: Oxycodone And Codeine Overdose

 The year 2020 has not only been deemed the deadliest year in American history but also a dangerous and deadly year for substance abuse.
-America has been fighting the impact of the Opioid Crisis previous to 2020.
-While many states lost Americans to drugs like Heroin, Fentanyl, and prescription medications, states like Virginia, Ohio, and Oregon have lost many more.
+America has been fighting the impact of the Opioid Crisis prior to 2020.
+While many states lost Americans to drugs like Heroin, Fentanyl, and prescription medications, states like Virginia, Ohio, and Oregon have the highest rates of overdose deaths.

 In addition to such effects of the pandemic, declining mental health due to COVID-19 infections and adjustments has encouraged more substance abuse to occur.
 As a result, drug abuse and suicide have contributed to the high number of deaths.
 Sadly, numbers are expected to rise to 3.2 million by the end of 2020.
 Lastly, deaths from conditions like dementia, diabetes, and cardiac problems have been also connected to 2020 increases in death.